Introduction

 Touchdown

-- Do not let the nosewheel touch until both main wheels are on the ground.
+- Hold the nosewheel off until both main wheels are on the ground.

 After-Landing Roll